 Glasses or contact lenses will be fine if they're clear.
 On the other hand, sunglasses, photo-sensitive or tinted lenses will reduce the effectiveness of light therapy because less light will reach the all-important receptors at the back of your eyes.

 Yes, you can.
 It is recommended that the light be used in the morning, since this will allow for regulation of the body clock.
 You can also use the lamp in the afternoon for an energy boost.
-However, we suggest that you do not use the lamp in evening or it might disrupt your sleep.
+However, we suggest that you do not use the light therapy lamp in evening or it might disrupt your sleep.

 In rare cases, temporary nausea and headaches can occur.
 This can be reduced by sitting further away from the lamp.
 Always use the lamp in a well-lit room to avoid eye strain.